spytheman/aoc2018/README.md

 I am doing the [Advent of Code](https://adventofcode.com) puzzles for 2018.
 This repo contains my solutions of the challenges, as I solve them.

+I will push my solutions *ONLY AFTER* the leaderboard for the day is already full.

 Contents:
 =======================================